 Bluehost has three WP Pro hosting plans that you can choose from.
 Since one of the most important features of managed hosting is the extra functionalities that the plans come with, your choice should depend mostly on the level of extra functions that you need to be added to your site.
-Importantly, all WP Pro plans support unlimited websites, unlimited domains, unlimited storage, unlimited subdomains, a staging environment, and zero traffic limits.
+Most importantly, all WP Pro plans support unlimited websites, unlimited domains, unlimited storage, unlimited subdomains, a staging environment, and zero traffic limits.
 Generally, WP Pro plans are much more expensive than Shared hosting or WordPress hosting plans.

-WP PRO Hosting Pricing in November 2019:
+WP PRO Hosting Pricing:

 - The first WP Pro plan is the Build plan which costs $19.95 on the initial purchase.
 As the name implies, the build plan is mainly for people looking to build a professional WordPress website.
-The plan comes with jetpack site analytics, a marketing center, 100+ free WordPress themes, daily backups, malware detection and removal, domain privacy + protection, and 1 office 365 mailbox free for thirty days.
+The plan comes with Jetpack site analytics, a marketing center, 100+ free WordPress themes, daily backups, malware detection and removal, domain privacy + protection, and 1 office 365 mailbox free for thirty days.
 The plan costs $29.99 for renewal.

 - The second plan is the Grow plan which costs $29.95 per month for new customers paying three years in advance.
 After that period, though, the renewal costs $39.99.
 The plan comes with everything in the build plan plus Jetpack premium, business review tools, Bluehost’s SEO tools, jetpack Ads integration, 10GB video compression, Blue Sky Ticket support, and 1 office mailbox free for thirty days.
 If you’re looking to build an audience for your WordPress website, this plan gives you all you need to maximize your traffic.

-- The third and the final plan that Bluehost offers under WP Pro is the Scale plan.
-This plan is perfect an e-commerce WordPress website.
+- The third and final plan that Bluehost offers under WP Pro is the Scale plan.
+This plan is perfect for an e-commerce WordPress website.
 It is a bit pricey, though, at $49.95 per month for new customers paying at least three years in advance.
 It comes with Jetpack pro included, unlimited backups and restores, PayPal integration, Unlimited video integration, Elastic search, and Blue Sky chat support.